-LiveHire leverages AWS as its primary cloud provider, and as such does not need to dispose of server hardware.
+LiveHire is a cloud native platform and does not need to dispose of server hardware.
 Staff laptops/workstation policy is outlined in a further section below.
-Where virtual assets are required to be decommissioned, Amazon guarantee that deleted volumes are irrecoverable once destroyed.
-As there are several layers of abstraction across redundant systems, there is practicably no way to recover any data once this occurs.
+Where virtual assets are required to be decommissioned, our CSP guarantees that deleted volumes are irrecoverable once destroyed.
+As there are several layers of abstraction across redundant systems, there is practically no way to recover any data once this occurs.

 A full backup of the core database is taken every 24 hours.
-Additionally incremental transaction log backups are performed every 20 minutes.
 All backups are encrypted and stored at different locations to mitigate risk.
 These backups have a test restore performed every night to verify consistency.
 All backups are encrypted at rest using the 256-AES encryption scheme.
 LiveHire maintains a monthly set of backups indefinitely, while daily backups are kept for 40 days.
 Transaction Log backups are also kept for 40 days to enable point-in-time restores, usually for diagnostic purposes.
 Backup locations have strict access rules, and only authorised LiveHire administrators have permission to retrieve and restore backups.
-Attachments such as CV’s and other user documents are not required to be backed up, as they rely on Amazon’s internal S3 storage redundancies.
+Attachments such as CV’s and other user documents are not required to be backed up, as they rely on our CSPs internal storage redundancies.

-LiveHire has an incident response plan that adheres to the Australian Privacy Act.
-This plan includes open and honest communications with users of our platform.
-LiveHire treats every event that impacts functionality seriously, with our response plan immediately triggering technical triage and remediation, as soon as we’re aware of any potential issue.
-Uptime and functionality is our primary goal, and a balance is struck between the severity of site degradation, and time to patch, vs time to completely fix.
+LiveHire has an incident response and data breach response plans that are aligned to the requirements of the Australia’s Privacy Act, New Zealand’s Privacy Act, Canada’s Personal Information Protection and Electronic Documents Act and applicable laws of the US..
+LiveHire treats every event that impacts functionality seriously, with our response plan triggering technical triage and remediation, as soon as we’re aware of potential issue.
+Uptime and functionality is our primary goal, and a balance is struck between the severity of site degradation, and time to patch, versus time to remediate .
 Root cause analysis is performed once we are satisfied our users are no longer impacted.

-All staff computers are required to participate in LiveHire security policy, which includes anti-virus and anti-malware, as well as password policies.
-Updates to anti-virus and security patching of workstations is managed centrally.
-As production data is prevented from leaving the data centre, LiveHire has no need of portable or removable media for user data.
+All personnel computers are subject to LiveHire’s internal security policies, which includes full disk encryption, Next-Gen anti-virus and anti-malware, as well as password policies.
+As production data is prevented from leaving the data centre, LiveHire has no need to use portable or removable media for user data.
 As described above, data is always protected with strong encryption both in transit and at rest.
-Upon disposal, all equipment must pass through our internal infrastructure team to ensure all data is wiped and devices are returned to a factory state.
+Upon disposal, all equipment must pass through our internal infrastructure team, to ensure all data is wiped and devices are returned to a factory state.

-LiveHire has a flexible working policy for staff, and does not maintain any infrastructure on-site at offices (other than basic internet connectivity).
-This means that staff are able to work from any location just as well as at LiveHire offices.
-In turn, this means that all connections to any back-end services are required to be encrypted via certificate-authenticated VPN.
-Additionally, production data is prevented from being transmitted outside of the data-center environment, which is housed within secure AWS data-centers.
-Any analytics and reporting work is therefore also required to be worked on within specialised remote sessions, which are only granted to a very limited number of trained staff.
-A limited number of engineering staff have access to the platform, and must also traverse VPNs in order to perform their maintenance tasks within LiveHire’s various environments.
+LiveHire has a flexible working policy for personnel , and does not maintain any infrastructure on-site at offices (other than basic internet connectivity).
+This means that personnel are able to work from any location, as well as from LiveHire offices.
+In turn, this means that all connections to any back-end services are accessible only via encrypted channels such as VPNs, Workspaces, etc. Any analytics and reporting work is therefore also required to be worked on within specialised remote sessions, which are only granted to a very limited number of trained personnel.
+A limited number of engineering staff have access to the Platform, and must also traverse VPNs in order to perform their maintenance tasks within LiveHire’s various environments.
 Production services are kept completely separate from Development and Testing environments, as well as support services.

 Security and Hiring Process

-As part of LiveHire onboarding process, employees are made aware of security policies and requirements.
-Any changes to security policy or procedure are distributed to staff in LiveHire’s regular ‘all-hands’ meetings.
-Employment contracts contain Non-Disclosure and Intellectual Property clauses, which apply both during and after employment.
-Contractors that are required to work near production data must also sign NDA and restriction of IP contracts.
-All LiveHire staff must undergo an Australian Police-check prior to being hired.
-Contractors will also undergo the same process if in their role they are required to work near production data, or LiveHire’s codebase.
+As part of the LiveHire onboarding process, personnel are made aware of and provided with training or instruction regarding LiveHire’s security policies and requirements.
+Any changes to security policies or procedures are distributed to personnel in LiveHire’s regular ‘all-hands’ meetings and through internal company communications.
+All personnel contracts contain confidentiality and non-disclosure and intellectual property use clauses, which apply both during and after employment or engagement.
+Independent contractors that are required to work near production data must also sign a confidentiality and non-disclosure agreement and contracts that include clauses restricting use of intellectual property clauses .
+All LiveHire personnel must undergo a standard police-check or other background checks, prior to employment or engagement.
+This includes independent contractors, will also undergo the same process if in their role they are required to work near production data, or LiveHire’s codebase.

 LiveHire uses an enterprise grade password manager, which requires all staff to have a strong password for, as well as 2FA.
-Where possible, other systems in use by LiveHire require strong passwords, and 2FA is strongly encouraged.
-Limited VPN access is granted via user-specific certificate authentication.
+Where possible, other systems in use by LiveHire require strong passwords, and 2FA is strongly encouraged for systems storing sensitive LiveHire information.